tmtmtm/bashible/docs/may_fail.md

-##### may_fail COMMAND ARG1 ARG2 ...
+##### may_fail COMMAND [ARG1] [ARG2] ...

-Normally if a command returns nonzero exitcode, execution of the script is stopped.
+Normally, if a command returns a nonzero exitcode, the execution of the script is halted.
-Sometimes a failing task doesn't matter.
+But sometimes the failing task doesn't mind,

 ```bash
 @ Cleaning up